 Note: Some of Council's activities cannot be performed remotely.

-wn when another or other crisis ur. on a major emergency management response, if required.
-Maintain a flexible, 'needs'-based approach to the provision of relief for our residents and ratepayers (eg. rates remission & postponement). -- --- --
+It is unknown whe n another Maintain a flexible, 'needs'-based pandemic or othe r crisis approach to the provision of relief for might occur. our residents and ratepayers (eg. rates remission & postponement).

 SIGNIFICANT EMERGENCY EVENTS